Lungdjos/water_portability_prediction_model/README.md

 To create this model for predicting the portability field, we performed some data preprocessing and then use machine learning techniques to build a predictive model.

 First, loading the data from the CSV file and splitting it into features (independent variables) and labels (dependent variable).
 We standardized the features to ensure that they are on the same scale.
+The splitting ration of the data set for training and testing is 85:15 respectively.
 Secondly, after preprocessing the data, we built a predictive model using the Random Forest Classifier algorithm.
 We then evaluated the model.
 Lastly, we went further optimize the model by tuning hyperparameters and performing feature selection.
 This involves selection of relevant features of the data in the data set to improve the performance of the model.
 Under optimization, we have the following steps that have been implemented: 1.
 Data preprocessing 2.
 Feature selection 3.
 Model selection 4.
 Model tuning 5.
 Cross-validation 6.
 Model evaluation

 # Requirements

 To run this file and generate the trained model the following libraries must be installed pandas scikit-learn

 # OUTPUT RESULTS

 The first training of the model with 15% testing data set produced the following results: ph                 491
 Hardness             0